The process of applying for jobs has changed tremendously in recent years.That's partly due to increased competition and new skill demands.

 ATS save employers time and money by searching hundreds of resumes and selecting those with the qualifications employers seek.

-ATS are programmed by employers to identify "key words" or the qualifications required for a position.
+ATS are programmed by employers and recruiters to identify "key words" or the skills, education, and experience required for a position.
 The most "qualified" resumes (aka applicants) are more likely to reach a real person and be considered for an interview.

 II Websites and ATS May Be "Picky" About Technology.
 They may only "accept" certain formats and each ATS is different.
 Read employers' instructions to be sure your software choice is listed and keep things simple.
-Most ATS have problems with bullets, columns, tables, text boxes, and special characters and your resume, even if "accepted", may be difficult to view.
+Most ATS have problems with bullets, tables, text boxes, symbols, hyperlinks, and special characters.Even if you're able to upload or cut and paste your resume, it may be difficult to view.
 The most reliable format for applying online is plain text.

 III Email Formats Are Important, Too.
 Formatting issues can result in email attachments that are difficult to read and look unprofessional.
 When you send your materials via email, we recommend attaching them in PDF format.
 It's the one that's easiest to read on multiple devices.